 Which is why you should choose Criminal Law Week.

-A CLW subscription will include free CPD/CCC registration from the start of the next CPD/CCC year.
-CPD/CCC papers will be available for completion at any time during the year.
-Call us on 0207 542 9797 to find out more.
+A CLW subscription includes one free CPD/CCC registration from November 1, 2016, for solicitors and January 1, 2017, for barristers.
+Online CPD/CCC papers will be available for completion at any time during the CPD/CCC year.
+Email us to register, or click here or call us on 0207 542 9797 to find out more.

 Criminal Law Week puts all the information you need at your fingertips.
 We have a subscription package and a training programme to suit any criminal law barrister, solicitor, chambers or firms, as well as academics, public sector organisations and others involved in the criminal justice system.

 ONLINE OR IN PRINT